zyzbroker/elm-revisit/README.md

 #### subscriptions
 In this function, you tell ELM runtime what side effect and interest that your app want to know when certain things happen.
+In other words, any events that are generates outside your program can be subscribed in this function, such as window resize event.

 For example, you can use elm/time package every() function to tell ELM runtime to call your update() every second with the predefined message TimeUp.